ColDog/consul-scheduler/readme.md

 also have the power to reject a task scheduled by the scheduler.
 If, for example, a port conflict was accidentally created, an agent will reject the task, triggering the scheduler which will have a second shot at scheduling the conflicting task.

+Agents can run without the scheduling backend and do not require any of the desired state to function.
+They merely require the issued state to be present in the storage backend to function.
+This allows for pluggable scheduling, or even manual scheduling of tasks.
+Simply follow the json structure and the key hierarchy outlined in the docs and the agents will be able to run the provided tasks.

 ### Scheduling

-When the `scheduler` command is passed to the binary this will start a process that monitors various states and metrics throughout the cluster and dispatches schedule requests.
-Scheduling is done on a per service and cluster basis.
-You can specify which cluster to monitor in the command line arguments.
-Service's tell this process what scheduler they would like to be scheduled with and this process takes care of executing that scheduler on the service at the right time.
+When the `scheduler` command is passed to the binary this will start a process that monitors the configuration and the hosts in the defined cluster and dispatches requests to schedule when a change in the configuration is noticed.
+Schedulers run on a per cluster and service basis.
+The master process monitors all resources in the defined cluster and issues requests to schedule for a given service if needed.

-You can run multiple scheduler processes, this is due to the fact that the scheduler process will maintain a lock on each service before it begins scheduling to avoid conflicting with another process.
+When a scheduler begins to schedule for a given service, it first attempts to lock that service and cluster.
+If a lock cannot be retrieved immediately, the scheduler will exit and wait for another request.
+This allows for us to run multiple schedulers throughout the cluster for fault tolerance and parallel scheduling.

+Since schedulers work parallel to one another, they may schedule a task on a host where the port was already reserved by another task, or they may miscalculate the resources of a host since other scheduler processes have already allocated that memory or cpu.
+Agents are able to reject a task, which triggers another scheduling and forces the scheduler to rebalance the tasks across the hosts accordingly.

 #### Writing Your Own Scheduler